dappros/ethora/bots/README.md

 3rd party developers may write their own bots based on our examples or from scratch, in order to extend the functionality of Ethora engine.

+## Ethora Bots Framework

+Ethora Bots Framework is a sort of SDK to help you build your own chat bots.

+We offer a number of code samples of ready bots as well as methods that implement the core functions of working with XMPP protocol, chat rooms, DP/Ethora API as well as typical user-bot interactions so that you don't have to implement these from scratch.

 ### Getting Started

 ### Framework initialization